jpverkamp/blog/content/programming/programming-praxis/2013-08-30-visualizing-the-monkey-grid.md

   grid)
 ```

 Intuitively, it would probably be more obvious to thread the number of `steps` through the loop as a variable, but that wouldn't actually do what we want because the four branches don't share state.
-We could have each call to loop return the number of steps it took, but then it wouldn't be {{< wikipedia "tail recursive" >}}, so we'd lose a bit in performance and make the code messier.
-So instead, we use a{{< doc racket "parameter" >}}, giving us a variable with {{< wikipedia page="Dynamic scope#Dynamic scoping" text="dynamic" >}}rather than {{< wikipedia page="Lexical scope#Lexical scoping" text="lexical" >}}scope.
+We could have each call to loop return the number of steps it took, but then it wouldn't be [[wiki:tail recursive]](), so we'd lose a bit in performance and make the code messier.
+So instead, we use a{{< doc racket "parameter" >}}, giving us a variable with [[wiki:Dynamic scope#Dynamic scoping|dynamic]]()rather than [[wiki:Lexical scope#Lexical scoping|lexical]]()scope.

 Now we can generate a whole sequence of images (click any image to biggify):